Amsterdam-AI-Team/PointCloud_Tree_Modelling/README.md

     If you use the latter and want your code changes to take effect without re-installing the package, use the `--editable` flag for pip.

-**Additionally**, install `cccorelib` and `pycc` by following the [instructions on their GitHub page](https://github.com/tmontaigu/CloudCompare-PythonPlugin/blob/master/docs/building.rst#building-as-independent-wheels).
-Please note, these two packages are not available on the Python Package Index (PyPi).

 ---

 ## Usage